resource-watch/ocean-watch-data/widgets/ocn_025_ocean_related_ndcs/README.md

 This file describes the data and processing behind the [Ocean-related measures in NDCs](https://bit.ly/3mu2dnC) on [Ocean Watch](https://oceanwatchdata.org)

 ## Style and Fuction
 A radial pie chart chart displaying whether sectoral adaptation and mitigation measures have been made by each country in sub-sectors related to ocean management.
-For the global widget, the radius of the pie peice represents the number of countries with measures in a given sub-sector fit to a log scale.
+For the global widget, the radius of the pie peice represents the number of countries with measures in a given sub-sector.

 *Click the `i` button on the [widget](https://bit.ly/3mu2dnC) to read the full description.*